cjlee112/pygr/doc/rest/reference/sqlgraph.rst

 which is used as the key value for the dictionary.
 For tables with no primary key see other variants below.

-.. class:: SQLTable(name, cursor=None, itemClass=None, attrAlias=None, clusterKey=None,maxCache=None, arraysize=1024)
+.. class:: SQLTable(name, cursor=None, itemClass=None, attrAlias=None, clusterKey=None,createTable=None,graph=None,maxCache=None, arraysize=1024, itemSliceClass=None, dropIfExists=False,serverInfo=None, autoGC=True, orderBy=None,writeable=False)

-   Open a connection to the existing SQL table specified by *name*.
+   Open a connection to an SQL table specified by *name*.

+   You should provide a *serverInfo* argument that provides a connection to the server.
+See :class:`sqlgraph.DBServerInfo` for details.

-   You can supply a Python DB API *cursor* providing a connection to the database server.
+   DEPRECATED: You can supply a Python DB API *cursor* providing a connection to the database server.
 If *cursor* is None, it will attempt to connect to a MySQL server using authentication information either from your the *name* string (treated as a whitespace separated